10 Things to Do in Dubai in June

 Hatta Lake| ©Sergei Gussev

 Who said there are no mountains in Dubai?
-If you thought there were only desert lands, you were very wrong.
-About 130 kilometers from the center of Dubai is Hatta, a fantastic mountain village and an oasis of tranquility thanks to its rugged mountains, clear springs and valleys that contrast with the modern buildings of the city.
+If you thought there was only desert, you were very wrong.
+About 130 kilometers from downtown Dubai is Hatta, a fantastic mountain village and an oasis of tranquility thanks to its rugged mountains, clear springs, and valleys that contrast with the modern buildings of the city.

-In this town you will travel back in time thanks to its fortifications and towers.
-In addition, you will learn firsthand what life was like for the ancient inhabitants who made their living by cultivating palm trees and harvesting dates.
+In this town, you'll travel back in time thanks to its fortifications and towers.
+You'll also get a first-hand look at what life was like for the ancient inhabitants who made their living growing palm trees and harvesting dates.

-The more adventurous will have fun like there's no tomorrow at the Hatta Dam, a dream enclave where you can contemplate the scenery from the water and exercise thanks to the kayaking, canoeing and pedal boating centers that offer these activities.
-There is also a large water slide twelve meters high on which to take a dip.
+The more adventurous will have the time of their lives at the Hatta Dam, a dream location where you can admire the landscape from the water and get some exercise thanks to the kayak, canoe, and pedal boat centers that offer these activities.
+There is also a large twelve-meter-high water slide to take a dip on.

-Another option, for those who are more fit, is to rent a mountain bike and ride along the network of trails consisting of 52 kilometers of roads, with routes marked by color according to their difficulty, or hike through the Hatta mountain range.
-Don't forget the water!
+Another option, for those who are more fit, is to rent a mountain bike and explore the 52-kilometer network of trails, with routes marked by colors according to their difficulty, or go hiking in the Hatta mountains.
+Don't forget to bring water!

 Book a Flyboard session in Dubai

-If you are one of those who come back with a suitcase full of souvenirs and gastronomic gifts for the family (guilty!), I recommend you to go to the Deira market, where in addition to finding fresh seasonal produce, there are sections dedicated to honey and dates, succulent delicacies.
+If you're the type who comes back with a suitcase full of souvenirs and gourmet gifts for the family (guilty!), I recommend you visit the Deira market, where, in addition to fresh seasonal produce, there are sections dedicated to honey and dates, both succulent delicacies.

-This is a very old fish market, in operation since 1958, but it was modernized in 2017 and the result is a state-of-the-art, air-conditioned facility - very important in the month of June!
+This is a very old fish market, which has been in operation since 1958, but was modernized in 2017, resulting in a state-of-the-art, air-conditioned facility.
+Very important in June!

-Nevertheless, the magic of the old souk has been maintained and customers can find a superb variety of fish and seafood, such as lobster, mackerel and permit at cost price.
-By the way, the best time of day to visit is early in the morning when the produce is at its freshest, or late in the afternoon when prices have dropped.
-A tip for your pocket: don't forget to bargain.
+However, the magic of the old souk has been preserved, and customers can find a magnificent variety of fish and seafood, such as lobster, mackerel, and pomfret, at cost price.
+By the way, the best time of day to visit is early in the morning when the produce is freshest, or late in the afternoon when prices have dropped.
+A tip for your wallet: don't forget to haggle.

-Book a street food tour of the souks
+Book a tour of the souks with street food

-10. Protect yourself from the sun in Dubai's tropical jungle
+10. Protect yourself from the sun in Dubai's rainforest

-In the middle of Dubai's asphalt jungle, you can visit the green heart of the city, The Green Planet, Dubai's rainforest, where you can enjoy the coolness of the vegetation.
-Although it has a trick, it is a custom-made space, but it looks good!
+In the middle of Dubai's concrete jungle, you can visit the green heart of the city, The Green Planet, Dubai's rainforest, where you can enjoy the coolness of the vegetation.
+Although it's a bit of a trick, it's a custom-built space.
+But it looks the part!

-This is an exhibition of exotic flora and fauna that houses more than 3,000 species of plants, animals and birds inside a glass dome with a special temperature and whose supplies come from sustainable sources.
-In it you will observe lizards, crocodiles, snakes and different reptiles.
+This is an exhibition of exotic flora and fauna that houses more than 3,000 species of plants, animals, and birds inside a glass dome with a special temperature and whose supplies come from sustainable sources.
+Here you can see lizards, crocodiles, snakes, and various reptiles.

-Its main objective is to educate about the important role of rainforests in the future of our planet The Green Planet is located in City Walk, one of the trendiest districts of the city with a wide range of restaurants to replenish your energy before starting your tropical adventure.
+Its main objective is to educate visitors about the important role of tropical rainforests in the future of our planet.
+The Green Planet is located in City Walk, one of the city's trendy districts with a wide range of restaurants where you can recharge your batteries before embarking on your tropical adventure.

 Temperatures in Dubai in June

-The weather in Dubai in June is very warm, especially in the second half of the year when summer begins, so if you have the choice I suggest you travel in the first half of the year, which has more pleasant temperatures.
-In general, these range from a minimum of 28° C to 40° C.
+The weather in Dubai in June is very hot, especially in the second half of the month when summer begins, so if you have the option to choose, I suggest you travel in the first half, when temperatures are more pleasant.
+In general, temperatures range from a low of 28°C to a high of 40°C.

-Although this sun can be exhausting, think that Dubai is one of the most cosmopolitan cities in the world and its buildings are prepared to withstand the high temperatures.
-In fact, in some places you will be cool with the air conditioning, so a scarf may be your best ally.
-He who warns is not a traitor.
+Although the sun can be exhausting, remember that Dubai is one of the most cosmopolitan cities in the world and its buildings are designed to withstand high temperatures.
+In fact, in some places you will feel the chill of the air conditioning, so a neckerchief may be your best friend.
+Forewarned is forearmed.

 Book a night bus tour of Dubai